 Avoid using wrist wraps to hide mobility and flexibility issues

 One common reason why weight lifters wear wrist support is to treat pain and discomforts when the wrist is in extension.
 But guess what, most athletes experience pain and discomforts in their wrist because of poor rack positioning.
-Here is the truth, wrist support doesn’t make you flexible, if you want to enjoy more flexibility and mobility, we suggest you get rack positioning correctly.
+Here is the truth, they dont make you flexible, if you want to enjoy more flexibility and mobility, we suggest you get rack positioning correctly.

 Frequently asked questions

-Wrist support braces will prevent injuries by reducing stress on the wrist while letting you focus on building your muscles during heavy lifting.
-Plus, wrist support braces also help protect old injuries, so you don’t end up aggravating them.
+Wrist support help prevent injuries by reducing stress on the wrist while letting you focus on building your muscles during heavy lifting.
+Plus they also help protect old injuries, so you don’t end up aggravating them.

 When should you wear wrist braces?